temporalio/proposals/ruby/sdk-phase-1.md

   * 💭 Why not top-level?
 Cluttering top-level module makes discoverability difficult and API docs unclear.
   * 💭 Why no `Temporalio::Common`?
 Ruby expects to have common things where they make sense instead of under a `Common` module.
-  * ❓ To we want plural, e.g. `Temporalio::SearchAttributes` and `Temporalio::Metrics`?
+  * ❓ Do we want plural, e.g. `Temporalio::SearchAttributes` and `Temporalio::Metrics`?
 While there is no such thing as a `SearchAttribute`, there is such thing as a `SearchAttributes` (i.e. search attributes collection).
 And there is such thing as a `Metric` (i.e. base class for counter, gauge, and histogram).
 So it could be `Temporalio::SearchAttributes` (the collection) and `Temporalio::Metric` (the base class), and they are not modules